 On arrival you will be shown to your room and given an explanation of how everything works (including the call bell).
-You will have time to become familiar with your new surroundings, and meet the staff involved with your care - including your nurse and physiotherapist (if not seen at a pre operative assessment appointment).
+You will have time to become familiar with your new surroundings, and meet the staff involved with your care - including your nurse and physiotherapist.

 You will also be seen by your surgeon and anaesthetist, who will complete any last checks and ensure that you are happy to proceed with your surgery.